VTUL/fcrepo4-ansible/readme.md

 These scripts are intended to be run on a Unix-like system.
 They are tested to work on Mac OSX.

 To use these scripts, [Vagrant](https://www.vagrantup.com/) must already have been installed on the local system with the [VirtualBox](http://www.virtualbox.org) provider working.
 For provisioning to AWS, the `aws` provider must also be installed.
 This can be done by executing the following command, which will install the `aws` Vagrant provider plugin: `vagrant plugin install vagrant-aws`.
-To provision to the OpenStack Chameleon Cloud, the openstack provider needs to be installed.
-It can be installed via the following command: `vagrant plugin install vagrant-openstack-provider`.

 You will need version 1.6+ of [Vagrant](https://vagrantup.com) installed on the local system.

-A version of [Ansible](https://ansible.com) at least 2.1+ must be installed on the local system.
+A version of [Ansible](https://ansible.com) at least 2.5+ must be installed on the local system.

 Ansible is easily installed via [Homebrew](http://brew.sh) on Mac OSX via the following command: